MyNameIsTrez/MyNameIsTrez.github.io/_posts/2025-11-30-comptime-c-functions.md

     ret
 ```

-[Link-time optimization](https://en.wikipedia.org/wiki/Interprocedural_optimization) should in theory allow GCC and Clang to perform this optimization even when the code is split across several object files, but I haven't bothered to test this for the below programs.
+[Link-time optimization](https://en.wikipedia.org/wiki/Interprocedural_optimization) should allow GCC and Clang to perform these optimizations even when the code is split across several object files.

 # Generic Stack